MooersLab/barebones-modulated-annotated-bibliography-orgmode/README.md

 The annotated bibliography notes are stored in individual files in the communal folder in the home directory.
 This enables the reuse of an annotated bibliography entry in more than one annotated bibliography.
-The communal folder has the name ~/abibNotes.
+The communal folder has the name `~/abibNotes`.
 Image files that are called by these notes are stored in ~/abibNotes/images.

+## The note files
 The note files start as empty files with the cite key as the base of the file name and 'org' as a file extension.
 This file extension is all that Emacs needs to recognize this file as an Org-mode file.
 The note file can contain subheadings written in org-mode.
 Using the `#+LATEX: \paragraph` environment is simpler to avoid jumping between org-mode and \LaTeX.

-The note file can contain org-mode tables formatted following the booktabs package, which supports the use of three kinds of rules: toprule, midrule, and bottomrule.
+The note file can contain org-mode tables formatted following the booktabs package, which supports using three kinds of rules: toprule, midrule, and bottomrule.
-The note file can also contain images and code listings that have syntax highlighting.
+The note file can also contain images and code listings with syntax highlighting.
+An example note file is provided.

 This template is agnostic about which Emacs bibliographic entry manager you are using.
 However, it does depend on the use of a global.bib file.

+## Automated note entry
+This Elisp function `ml/wrap-citar-citekey-and-create-abibnote-org` eases adding entries to the main file and supports your focus on writing the entry.
-This function ml/wrap-citar-citekey-and-create-abibnote-org assumes that you are utilizing the citar Emacs package for managing the bibliography.
+The function assumes you utilize the *citar* Emacs package to manage the bibliography.
-The function is found in MooersLab/mooerslab-functions-el.
+The function is found in `MooersLab/mooerslab-functions-el`.

-You first insert a citekey.
+-  insert a citekey ab----.org
-Then you place the cursor inside the citekey.
+-  place cursor in citekey
+-  M-x ml/wrap-citar-citekey-and-create-abibnote-org

-You execute the above function in the mini buffer, and the cite key will be replaced with the bibliographic information injected into a \subsubsection{} heading.
+The cite key will be replaced with the bibliographic information injected into a \subsubsection{} heading.
-At the same time, a new buffer will open with the new note file so that you can edit it.
+At the same time, a new buffer will open with the new note file so you can edit it.
 This file will have been created in the abibNotes folder in your home directory.
 The corresponding did tech entry is supposed to be appended to the file ab----.bib so that you can have a local copy of BibTeX entries to ease sharing the annotated bibliography.